grame-cncm/faustdoc/src/tutorials/signal-api.md

 }
 ```

-The *read-write table* signal is created with `sigWriteReadTable` and takes:
+The *read/write table* signal is created with `sigWriteReadTable` and takes:

  - a size first argument
  - a content second argument